tanovese/The-Coding-Quiz/README.md

 ## Usage

-The user can find the challenge instructions on the begin page and select beginwhen they are ready.
+The user can find the challenge instructions on the begin page and select begin when they are ready.

 After completing the challenge, the user can enter their final score, initials, and view the highscore page.
 The user gets the option to restart the game at the end after saving their information.